Reading Time: 4 minutes

 I poured a base layer first.
 Then used a brush to seal all the cracks on the wood, which there were a lot.
 This way, air inside the cracks won't come out when the epoxy resin is curing.

-After a day, the rest of the POURLA Deep Pour Epoxy Resin is poured into the mold.
+After a day, the rest of the resin is poured into the mold.

 Step 5: Demold and Clean Up

-After waiting for 3 days, the POURLA Deep Pour Epoxy Resin is fully cured, and it’s ready to be demolded.
+After waiting for 3 days, the resin epoxy is fully cured, and it’s ready to be demolded.
 I also used my CNC to remove the excess material, which is a very messy operation.

 Step 6: Carving